-Subject Object Rules, based on security attributes, that explicitly deny access of subjects to objects Process ACL table Even if the user ID associated with the subject matches a user acting on ID of the object and the role is account administrator, the behalf of the process cannot delete or change the identified user's role and user permission.
-Process ACL table When the object provides the system builder role and the acting on corresponding permission, the process cannot delete or change behalf of the the role and permission. user
+Subject Object Rules, based on security attributes, that explicitly deny access of subjects to objects Process acting on behalf of the ACL table Even if the user ID associated with the subject matches a user ID of the object and the role is account administrator, the process cannot delete or change the identified user's role and permission.
+Process acting on behalf of the user ACL table When the object provides the system builder role and the corresponding permission, the process cannot delete or change the role and permission.